trangel/machine_learning/tracking-purchases/insight_testsuite/README.md

 # Test suite

+## Notes:

-To test that the database is sorted correctly (by timestamp and event order) set *debug=True* in the sources.
-This will write down the database in a file, that can be checked externally.
+* To test that the purchases database is sorted correctly (by timestamp and event order), set *debug=True* in the sources.
+This will write down the database in a file, which can be checked externally.

-To verify that user networks of degree *D* are correct, set *debug=True* and the network for each user will be printed out.
+* To verify that user networks of degree *D* are correct, set *debug=True* and the network for each user will be printed out.

+## Test suite

-Here I detail the tests suite:
+Here I detail the test suite:

 *  **Test 1**
 Test provided by insights.